 - happy to spend 1-2€ for a better experience

-We condensed it all to the 3 coolest hostels in Bogota.
+We condensed it all to the 3 coolest Bogota Colombia Hostels.

 We’re pretty confident in saying solo travellers and backpackers will love them.

-Oh and be sure to check out the best party hostel Bogota further down!
+Oh and be sure to check out the best party hostels Bogota further down!